jonge-democraten/website/docs/design.md

 The calendar on the main site shows events for all sites (departments).
 The color for each site can be set in `local_settings.py` with the `FULLCALENDAR_SITE_COLORS` variable.
 A legend with site name and colour is then shown in the calendar view.

+[mezzanine-fullcalendar](https://github.com/jonge-democraten/mezzanine-fullcalendar) was forked to be used by jdwebsite.
+Improve and maintain mezzanine-fullcalendar.